 Taught by specialist tutors, you will have access to fully equipped creative workshops including 3D (wood, metal, plastics) and CAD/CAM design facilities.

-There are currently seven members of staff working in the department and one dedicated technician.
-Each Key Stage has its own co-coordinators to support and monitor the students, separate to the Head of the Department.
+There are currently Three members of staff working in the department and one dedicated technician.

 The Arkwright Scholarships identify, inspire and nurture future leaders in Engineering, Computing and technical (as opposed to aesthetic) Design.
 By awarding Arkwright Engineering Scholarships, through a rigorous selection process, to high-calibre students in year 11.
 Their Engineering Scholarships support students through their A Levels and encourage students to pursue Engineering, Computing or technical Design at university or through a higher-level apprenticeship and to take up careers in the field.